MarcoLonardo/SWE-Project-Methodology-and-Architecture-Design/README.md

 ### Structure and flow of the interface

 #### Goals
-To Model the User Interface, we decided to use Wireframes becuase they provide a prototype of the end product with the minimimal effort.
-In fact, without spending too many resources on the visual aspect, with Lo-Fi wireframes we can interate quickly to obtain feedback and refine existing requirements (Adojutelegan, 2021).
-Thus, it is a great way to complement our Scrum Methology and address the customers' changing requirements.
+To Model the User Interface, we decided to use Wireframes because they provide a prototype of the end product with minimal effort.
+In fact, without spending too many resources on the visual aspect, with Lo-Fi wireframes we can iterate quickly to obtain feedback and refine existing requirements (Adojutelegan, 2021).
+Thus, it is a great way to complement our Scrum Methodology and address the customers' changing requirements.
 With the requirements and the ensuing use case diagram identified in the previous section, we decided to wireframe starting with the main goals of the users.
 Thus, we categorized all the goals and sub-goals in the following way:

 1. Access Account